 Rule Adoption Procedure.
 Once authority for adopting rules has been established, boards of directors must follow a specific process for enacting rules.

-The conclusion by the court is that the authority to enact rules necessarily carries with it the authority to enforce those rules, whether by fines or otherwise.
-In other words, the authority to adopt rules carries with it the authority to include enforcement procedures.
-Once an association has authority to adopt fines, whether express or implied, the Davis-Stirling Act sets conditions on their use.
+The conclusion of the court is that the authority to enact rules necessarily carries with it the authority to enforce those rules, whether by fines or otherwise.
+Once an association has authority to adopt rules, it can adopt a fine schedule.

-Imposing Fines.
-To impose penalties for rules violations, an association must adopt a fine schedule and give notice to the membership of that schedule.
+Adopting and Imposing Penalties Fines.
+To impose penalties for rules violations, associations must adopt a fine schedule and give notice to the membership of that schedule.
+The procedure for adopting fines is the same as adopting rules.
 Fines must be reasonable and appropriate to the violations.
-Moreover, they can only be imposed after due process has been followed.
+Moreover, penalties can only be imposed after due process has been followed.
 Once levied, fines are normally collected by filing a small claims action.

 Recommendation: Older documents that lack authority to enact rules should be amended to include authorizing language.